IAGO1215/Musicbee-Rules-Notebook/Search & Replace - Basic.md

 Example: Cantiga → Cantiga (Live)

-## 3-Remove unnecessary quotation marks
+## 3-Remove unnecessary quotation marks but keep the content inside

 Search: '(.+)' or "(.+)"

 Replace: $1

 Example: Cantiga '384' → Cantiga 384

+Note: For moving the content inside to another tag in music, check advanced page.

 ## 4-